Sarah Mardini: Court proceedings

 The defendants' lawyers said the Greek authorities failed to produce concrete evidence in support of the accusations.
-If ultimately convicted, the accused could be sentenced to 25 years in prison.
+If convicted, the accused could be sentenced to 25 years in prison.
 Apart from the 24 former members of ERCI, a number of other humanitarian workers have been facing prosecution in Greece, similar to what happened in Italy, where providing aid to migrants has also been criminalised.

-On 18 November 2021, a court in Lesbos adjourned the legal proceedings against 24 members of ERCI, including Mardini and Binder, "due to lack of jurisdiction of the court" and referred the case to a higher court.
-On 18 November 2022, Binder, Mardini and Greek fellow defendant Nassos Karakitsos attended their court summons at the first instance court, and declared that they had nothing to add to their earlier statements.
-Their trial was set to begin on 10 January 2023, with the accused facing charges classified as misdemeanor crimes, while the felony charges have not been concluded.
+On 18 November 2021, a court in Lesbos island adjourned the legal proceedings against the 24 members of ERCI, including Mardini and Binder, "due to lack of jurisdiction of the court" and referred the case to a higher court.
+On 18 November 2022, Mardini, Binder, and Greek fellow defendant Nassos Karakitsos attended their court summons at the first instance court, and declared that they had nothing to add to their earlier statements.
+Their trial was set to begin on 10 January 2023, facing charges classified as misdemeanor crimes, while the felony charges have not been concluded.

-After more than four years of protracted legal procedures by the Greek authorities and personal psychological stress and uncertainty for the defendants after the first arrests, the trial of 24 rescuers began on 10 January 2023.
-On the following 13 January, the court ruled that the charges of espionage against Mardini and the other defendants were at least partially inadmissible, thus following objections by their lawyers.
-Among other objections, these were the court's initial failure to translate documents for the foreign defendants into a language they could understand as well as faulty documentation of some of the charges.
-However, the charges of human trafficking remained and the defendants must continue to live in insecurity pending a second trial.
-According to a report in the German weekly Die Zeit, the verdict was not a complete acquittal for Mardini, Binder and the other defendants, but at least an intermediate win, and also a political signal in a procedure that a report by the European Parliament called the 'currently largest case of criminalizing solidarity in Europe'.
-Following the verdict, Seán Binder commented to journalists outside the courtroom:
+After more than four years of protracted legal procedures, the trial began on 10 January 2023.
+On 13 January, the court ruled that the charges of espionage against Mardini and the other defendants were at least partially inadmissible and rejected the case.
+Among other procedural objections, these were the court's initial failure to translate documents for the foreign defendants into a language they could understand as well as faulty documentation of some of the charges.
+However, the charges of human trafficking remained and the defendants might have faced another trial.
+According to a report in the German weekly Die Zeit, the verdict was not a complete acquittal for Mardini, Binder and the other defendants, but an intermediate win, and also a political signal in a procedure that a report by the European Parliament called the 'currently largest case of criminalizing solidarity in Europe'.
+Reporting on the day of the trial, The Washington Post said that there probably would not be another legal indictment, as the statute of limitations expired one month later.

+Following the verdict, Seán Binder commented to journalists outside the courtroom, "We want this case to be heard.
+We want justice.
+Today, there has been less injustice, but no justice."
+According to a report on the trial against the volunteers in the German newspaper taz of 30 January 2023, Mardini no longer gives interviews, as the years of indictment had burdened her too much.